 In the middle of the shop you will find the most popular breads.
 Their salted soy milk roll and pineapple bun are always on the top of the list.
 You may also see bread with red bean, cheese, or chestnut filling.

-One of my favorite items here is their salted ‘egg’ pastry.
+One of my favourite items here is their salted ‘egg’ pastry.
 Using pumpkin as egg, they are able to veganize this famous pastry in Taiwan.
 The lightly salted ‘egg’ is paired with sweet red bean paste for a balance and satisfying dessert.
 Another highlight is the pineapple cake, a famous Taiwanese pastry dessert with pineapple jam filling.

 One complaint is that they use quite a lot of packaging.
 Other than the pre-packaged items, bread will be put in their individual bags when you pay.

 Overall, this vegan bakery is a must-go no matter if you are vegan or not.

 10690, Taiwan, Taipei City, Da’an District, Lane 233, Section 1, Dunhua South Road, 34號

 10:30am - 9pm

 This is a great place to go to try out vegan Chinese yum cha and dim sum.
 Most of the choices are vegan.
 The ones with egg or milk are marked clearly.